vprasanth/js-presentation/topics/scope.md

 Running this code would result in the nested functions being executed al the way down to the `fourth` function, at this point the scope chain would be, from top to bottom: fourth, third, second, first, global.
 The fourth would have access going all the way up.

 It gets even more more fun.
-Any look-up down is always happen from local traveling upwards to global.
+Any look-up down is always happen from local scope traveling upwards to global.
 So if you have something like this:

 ```javascript
 var fed = 'eddie'